mnementh64/docker-postgresql-cstore/README.md

 It's a columnar store for analytics with Postgres, developed by Citus Data, bringing some astonishing performance for some data schema.

-## Why both in Docker ?

-It's so useful !

 ## How to run it ?

 As the Docker entrypoint is the same as in the official PostgreSQL docker image, for custom environment, see details on the [Dockerhub page](https://hub.docker.com/_/postgres/).